 YUVA.
 Youth United in Voluntary Action

-Founded in 2015, YUVA started as a group of enthusiastic individuals, and today it has mobilised thousands of young people with the simple aim of creating a better future for the children and youth of Mauritius.
+Founded in 2015, YUVA started as a group of enthusiastic individuals.
+Today, it has mobilised thousands of young people to create a better future for the children and youth of Mauritius and India.
 At the heart of YUVA’s duty lies the conviction that the collective destinies of the human race are bound together.

-Today, YUVA is one of Africa’s largest and most active youth-led organisations.
+Today, YUVA is one of Africa’s and India’s largest and most active youth-led organisations.

 YUVA is registered under Section 8(1) of the Registration of Associations Act.

 - Registration number: 14125 (Download Certificate of Registration)